lisek75/synthdatagen_app/README.md

 ## 📖 Overview
-**SynthDataGen** is an AI-powered tool that creates **realistic, fake data** for any project.
-You don’t need to collect real information—instead, just tell SynthDataGen what kind of data you want, and it will **quickly generate** it.
-Thanks to its **easy-to-use web interface** built with Gradio, **anyone** can start making custom datasets right away.
+**SynthDataGen** (short for Synthetic Dataset Generator) is an **AI-powered** tool designed for researchers, data scientists, and developers.
+It allows users to **generate realistic synthetic data** on demand—no need to collect or handle real information.
+Simply describe the type of dataset you need, and SynthDataGen will generate it instantly.

+The app features a **user-friendly** web interface built with Gradio, making it accessible to both technical and non-technical users.

 ### 🔑 **Key Features**
 - The app can generate **various types of datasets**, such as **tables**, **time-series data**, or **text content**.